Overview

 - involving neutral external examiners and assessors

-- using computer-aided marking, for example, with machine-readable multiple-choice quiz sheets, or online automated marking.
+- using computer-aided marking; for example, with machine-readable multiple-choice quiz sheets, or online automated marking.

 Managing grading